caar-machine/caar/docs/bus.md

 ```

 ## Device commands
-Device commands are sent to the device through its buffer.
+Device commands are sent to device's address, note that you need to send an address and not raw data.
 Device commands can be, for example, a disk read.